hackingmaterials/matminer/docs/_sources/index.rst.txt

 * Let us know about areas of the code that are difficult to understand or use.
 * Contribute code!
 Fork our `Github repo <https://github.com/hackingmaterials/matminer>`_ and make a pull request.

-Submit all questions and contact to the `Google group <https://groups.google.com/forum/#!forum/matminer>`_
+Submit all questions and contact to the `Discourse forum <https://hackingmaterials.discourse.group/c/matminer>`_

 A comprehensive guide to contributions can be found `here. <https://github.com/hackingmaterials/matminer/blob/master/CONTRIBUTING.md>`_